rakshapadiyar/GitHub-Slack-Integration/README.md

 - Received the message "Some changes detected in the Github Repository" on the Slack Channel.

 ### Results
 - Made Changes in the README.md file of the monitored Github repo.
-Added the lines ""made these changes to get the message on slack" in README.md.
+Added the lines "made these changes to get the message on slack" in README.md.
 Committed the changes.
 ![commit png](images/commit.png)

 - Immediately received a notification over the slack channel.

 ![slack png](images/slack.png)